ucl-casa-ce/Open-Gauges/Contributed/StepperGauge/readme.md

 This folder contains a contributed version of the Open Gauge that uses a **stepper motor** for precise needle movement, a **limit switch** for automatic calibration, and a **NeoPixel** for advanced lighting.

 This project is an alternative to the main servo-based gauge in the root of the `Open-Gauges` repository.
+Seperate files to 3D print are provided in the STL folder.

 ## Overview